Corded Ware culture: Single Grave culture

 Single Grave term refers to a series of late Neolithic communities of the 3rd millennium BC living in southern Scandinavia, Northern Germany, and the Low Countries that share the practice of single burial, the deceased usually being accompanied by a battle-axe, amber beads, and pottery vessels.

 The term Single Grave culture was first introduced by the Danish archaeologist Andreas Peter Madsen in the late 1800s.
 He found Single Graves to be quite different from the already known dolmens, long barrows and passage graves.
 In 1898, archaeologist Sophus Müller was first to present a migration-hypothesis stating that previously known dolmens, long barrows, passage graves and newly discovered single graves may represent two completely different groups of people, stating "Single graves are traces of new, from the south coming tribes".

 The cultural emphasis on drinking equipment already characteristic of the early indigenous Funnelbeaker culture, synthesized with newly arrived Corded Ware traditions.
 Especially in the west (Scandinavia and northern Germany), the drinking vessels have a protruding foot and define the Protruding-Foot Beaker culture (PFB) as a subset of the Single Grave culture.
 The Beaker culture has been proposed to derive from this specific branch of the Corded Ware culture.

+At Zeewijk in the Netherlands the remains of a large rectangular building measuring 22 m by 5.5–7 m, have been excavated.
+The building may have had a ritual or ceremonial function.